gadio/moma-django/README.md

 There are other packages out there that create tight integration between MongoDB and django.
 Why create another one?
 This package was originally created as a part of very careful experimentation with MongoDB, and developed in small increments.
 The reason was that we couldn't afford a radical change like replacing the entire Django or moving completely to a NoSQL type of environment.
 This package allowed us to enjoy both worlds without massive impact on the project.
+It is used in production, as part of a high scale & performance project.
 If that is the type of decision and constraints that you are facing, this package may be a good option.